SongminYu/render/docs/todos/actions.md

   - `post_processor.gen_building_demolition_and_construction`
     - definition: number of demolished/constructed buildings / total number of buildings
     - progress: data collection code added, will add the function in post_processor and calculate results after next run
-- [ ] modeling of PV and battery
+- [x] modeling of PV and battery
-  - do we model at hourly resolution? depending on if we contribute load profiles from our model
-  - or we consider a coupling approach with other model, then in Render we use self-consumption rate
-  - mandatory for new buildings?
+  - exogenous penetration rate + optional policy scenario: mandatory for new buildings
+  - no battery
+  - size of PV depends on `roof_area`
+  - temporal resolution: annual resolution + with self-consumption rate
+  - TBD (when there are specific needs, e.g., for regional profile):
+    - hourly calculating electricity profile, pv generation, grid demand
+    - building-level electricity demand and PV operation calculation --> currently, PV-related results are only collected and aggregated separately in the post-processing

 ### Sirin